Byron/rust-hack-and-learn/README.md

-A simple web-app to assure one can exercise Rust katas even without internet.
+A simple web-app to assure one can exercise Rust katas even *without internet*.
+You can host it by running `make`, open an ad-hoc network and direct the students to your IP/hostname.

 It provides: